sina-behnam/MAC/README.md

 ## Project Structure

 - `tracker.py`:  The Script is designed for object tracking in video files using a trained YOLOv8 model.
 It allows users to perform real-time object detection and tracking, with options for saving the output by exporting it and displaying results.
-- `annotator.py`: Script that handles the annotation process by automating parts of the labeling, leveraging both manual annotations and AI-assisted predictions.
+- `dataprocessing.py`: Script that handles frame extraction from a given video and the annotation process by automating parts of the labeling, leveraging both manual annotations and AI-assisted predictions.

 ## Installation